Loki-Astari/geeky-nextjs/content/posts/Vector-ResourceManagementCopySwap.md

 ```

 ## Strong Exception Guarantee
 The obvious problems about efficiency when a resize is required is a minor issue here.
 The real problem is that this does not provide the strong exception guarantee.
-If any of the constructors/destructor throw then the object will be left in an inconsistent state with no way to restore the original state.
+If any of the constructors/destructor throw, then the object will be left in an inconsistent state with no way to restore the original state.
 The strong exception guarantee basically means that the operation works or does not change the state of the object.
-The easiest technique to achieve this is to create a copy in a new temporary buffer that can be thrown away if things go wrong (leaving the current object untouched).
-If the copy succeeds then we use it and throw away the original data.
+The most straightforward technique to achieve this is to create a copy in a new temporary buffer that can be thrown away if things go wrong (leaving the current object untouched).
+If the copy succeeds, then we use it and throw away the original data.

-Copy Assignment (Try 2)
+#### Copy Assignment (Try 2)
 ```c
 class Vector
 {